 The controller or controller is the natural or legal person, public authority, body or body that, alone or in concert with others, decides on the purposes and means of processing personal data.
 Where the purposes and means of such processing are determined by Union law or the law of the Member States, the controller or the specific criteria for his designation may be provided for under Union or national law.

-The processor is a natural or legal person, public authority, agency or other body that processes personal data on behalf of the controller.
+The processor is a natural or legal person, public authority, agency or other body that processes personal data on behalf of the responsible party.

 Consent is any voluntarily given and unambiguously expressed in the form of a statement or other unambiguous confirmatory act by the data subject for the particular case, by which the data subject indicates that they consent to the processing of the personal data concerning him / her is.